This post was most recently updated on January 18th, 2023

 Unknown blocking users: Would you believe that some users have an ad blocker installed on their browser without knowing it?
 It’s more common than you think.
 An example would be where an acquaintance installed the blocker on their device.
 Luckily this group does not mind changing their ad blocker settings, whitelisting and removing it entirely.
 However, instructions on how to achieve these results need to be clear and easy.

 Overwhelmed by ads users: This group is in support of ads and promoting the online content generation, but annoying ads are too much for them.
 They employ ad blockers since they believe there aren’t any other options available.
 You can try implementing paid subscriptions within this group as well as asking them to whitelist your website on their ad blocker.

-Here at MonetizeMore, we will keep you updated on any other news and information regarding these implementations.
 If improving your user’s ad experience seems like an uphill battle, or you simply want to maximize your website’s earnings, contact MonetizeMore for a free consultation today!

 John Allen – Director, SEO, 8×8